‘Bondi has got to go!’ chants outside court as Don Lemon pleads not guilty

-Don Lemon pleads not guilty to church protest charges as crowd at court chants ‘Bondi has got to go!’
+Don Lemon pleads not guilty to church protest charges as crowd chants ‘Bondi has got to go!’

 Lemon and eight others are charged under the 1994 Freedom of Access to Clinic Entrances Act

-Journalist Don Lemon pleaded not guilty Friday to federal civil rights charges stemming from a church protest he was covering in Minnesota.
+Journalist Don Lemon has pleaded not guilty to federal civil rights charges stemming from a church protest he was covering in Minnesota.

-Lemon, a former CNN host turned independent journalist, did not speak to reporters as he entered the courthouse in St. Paul accompanied by his attorney, Joe Thompson.
+Lemon, a former CNN host turned independent journalist, has said he was at the Cities Church in St. Paul to chronicle the Jan.
+18 protest but was not a participant.

-Roughly two dozen protesters stood outside the building chanting “Pam Bondi has got to go” and “Protect the press."
+Roughly two dozen protesters stood outside the courthouse Friday during his hearing, chanting “Pam Bondi has got to go” and “Protect the press."

-Lemon says he was acting as a journalist when anti-ICE protesters stormed a Minnesota church where an Immigration and Customs Enforcement official is a pastor.
+“For more than 30 years, I’ve been a journalist, and the power and protection of the First Amendment has been the underpinning of my work,” Lemon said outside court after his arraignment.
+“The First Amendment, the freedom of the press, are the bedrock of our democracy.”

+Lemon’s attorney, Abbe David Lowell, asked during the hearing for his client's phone to be returned after it was taken from him during his arrest in Los Angeles.
+Prosecutors said the phone is in Department of Homeland Security custody, and that the search warrant for it is under seal.
+The phone cannot be returned until the search process is completed, the prosecutor said.

-Four other people are also set to be arraigned in the case.
-Also scheduled for arraignment Friday is civil rights attorney Nekima Levy Armstrong.
+Four others also pleaded not guilty in the case, including civil rights attorney Nekima Levy Armstrong.

 The prominent local activist was the subject of a doctored photo posted on official White House social media that falsely showed her crying during her arrest.